MarisLeander/stance-detection-german-llm/README.md

 This is the repo for my bachelors thesis
 - Title: Appeal, Align, Divide?
 Stance Detection on Group-Directed Messaging in German Political Texts Using Large Language Models
 - Submitted to: Data and Web Science Group, Prof. Dr. Simone Paolo Ponzetto, University of Mannheim.
-- Supplementary material, as the build database can be found here: https://drive.google.com/drive/folders/1ZuMQNow-ZOQVzNSS2GgwxcOnEz5UNhOq?usp=sharing
+- Supplementary material, as the build database can be found [here](https://drive.google.com/drive/folders/1ZuMQNow-ZOQVzNSS2GgwxcOnEz5UNhOq?usp=sharing)

 # Requirements
 - For the local run LLM (gemma-3-27b-it) the minimun requirement is a NVIDIA H100 NVL GPU with 94 GB of VRAM is needed